-52 Writing Tasks To Tackle During Mercury Retrograde
+52 Writing Tasks To Tackle During Mercury Retrograde: 2025 Guide

-I was leery when people around me used to panic around mercury retrograde
+I was cautious when people around me used to panic about Mercury retrograde

 The first time I heard someone mention mercury retrograde to me, it left me scratching my head.